udacity/machine-learning/projects/capstone/capstone_proposal.md

 This price data acts as both our inputs and outs as it is both the prices are both the historical data we need ot feed into our algorithm but also the futures values we are trying to predict for the previous timeseries data.

 ### Solution Statement
 A solution to his problem would been a trained model that given historical tick data could either sucseffully predict and up and down price movent in the given stock.
-Or predict the next day value to within a decided margin of Error.
+Or predict the next day value to within a decided margin of error.
 To be considered a solution to this problem it must out perform a benchmark model of our choosing.

 ### Benchmark Model